-As I finishing writing and publish this on election day 2016, I can’t escape the duel for commander-in-chief of the United States, and indeed, dueling visions over the direction our country should take.
+As I finish writing to publish this on election day 2016, I can’t escape the duel for commander-in-chief of the United States, and indeed, dueling visions over the direction our country should take.
 I for one am ready for this duel to be over, but I dread the results.
 What will die?
 What will live?
 One friend said it is like getting a root canal which basically kills the tooth to stop the pain, and I agree: I just want it to be over and I pray that the pain will go away for good.

 So what wine would you pair with this election?
 How about “Dueling Pistols” from The Federalist?

 Alexander Hamilton knew a thing or two about overcoming challenges and dueling: as you may remember from the Broadway hit or from middle school social studies, after rising to greatness and influence, Hamilton was mortally wounded in a duel with Aaron Burr.

 “The audience needs to understand what dueling was like back then.
 This was not drive-bys.
 This was not heated people taking their guns out outside of bars.
 This is not what happens today with our fakakta gun-control issues.
 This wasn’t beef in the same way beef is today.
 It was super codified; there was a ritual about it.
 It was like legal arbitration . . . with guns.
 So, I came up with the idea of doing 10 duel commandments because “Ten Crack Commandments” is a how-to guide for illegal activity in the 90s.
 And this is a how-to guide for illegal activities in the 1790s.”

 With the current duel going on for the White House, it was natural for Miranda to adapt this song about dueling (as well as others) to address the conflict.